 - Highly spoken by many professional software review webistes, such as Getintopc, Geekreply, tricksworldzz.com, etc.

-In hindsight, iMyFone TunesMate is a version of iTunes without any of the unnecessary limits and if you want to sync your iPhone with this program, follow our guide below.
+In hindsight, iMyFone TunesMate is a version of iTunes without any of the unnecessary limits and if you want to sync your iPad with this program, follow our guide below.

 Step #1 - Download, install, and launch iMyFone TunesMate on your computer.

-Step #2 - After connecting your iPhone and launching the program, click on the "Transfer iTunes Media to iDevice" feature from the main menu that is now shown on your screen.
+Step #2 - After connecting your iPad and launching the program, click on the "Transfer iTunes Media to iDevice" feature from the main menu that is now shown on your screen.

 Step #4 - Click on the "Transfer" button to proceed and after a few minutes, you'll find that the sync process was successful.